 Things I Love About the Harvest Right Freeze Dryer

 Hands down, my favorite thing about the Harvest Right freeze dryer is the quality of the food.
 The commercial freeze dried food I've tried has been okay, but our home freeze dried products are amazing.
 I mailed some to a friend recently as part of a gift exchange, and she wrote back, “Okay, Laurie, spill the beans on how you freeze dried the fruits.
 My kids are absolutely in love with them!”

 The fruit is so good – absolutely, intensely fruity, light and crisp.
-You can also powder your freeze dried fruits and veggies and use them as natural food colors (and flavors).
+You can also powder your freeze dried fruits and veggies and use them as natural food colors (and flavors), as noted above.

 The shelf life of properly stored freeze dried foods is amazing.
-Low fat content foods like fruits, vegetables, lean meat, rice, noodles, ect. have a shelf life of 20+ years when packaged properly.
+Low fat content foods like fruits, vegetables, lean meat, rice, noodles, etc. have a shelf life of 20+ years when packaged properly.
 Higher fat foods have a 10-15 year shelf life.
-When fat reacts with oxygen it can cause the food to spoil – hence the importance of proper packaging.
+No other food supply compares for long term food storage.

 - Want more options for long term, healthy food storage that your family will enjoy eating?

 - Have someone with allergies who needs safe food options?

 - Need ready made meals to go?